arthur-jacquin/edit/notes.md

-    is this feature covered in the manual, the philosophy or the documentation ? is echoing interface is well exploited ? use standard functions with n: strncpy, strncat, strn?cmp sould this be a get_str_index stuff ? should that be moved elsewhere, or replaced by a macro, or e = +- 1 ? should this feature be optionnal as a compile-time setting ?
+    is this feature covered in the manual, the philosophy or the documentation ? is echoing interface is well exploited ? use standard functions with n: strncpy, strncat, strn?cmp should this be a get_str_index stuff ? should that be moved elsewhere, or replaced by a macro, or e = +- 1 ? should this feature be optionnal as a compile-time setting ?